carljduff/carljduff.github.io/posts/2022-02-11-weekthree.md

 Just like Dorthy said:

-> Toto, I have a feeling we're
+> "Toto, I have a feeling we're
 > not in Kansas anymore.”

 <hr>